Xqhare/Xqhare/README.md

 `libc` is one of the few pieces of software, that is neither a dependency nor part of the environment, but also both at the same time.

 "When the user can't understand something, it means it's poorly designed software."

+When designing software, always assume the user has found themselves in a brief bit of insanity, paired with general amnesia.

 ---